I so much love the looks of this DIY Farmhouse Industrial End Table Cart! Makes the room nice and cozy.

 5. Once dry I gave it 3 coats of Wipe-On Polyurethane (sanding between coats).
 I love the hand-rubbed look it gives while still giving it protection.
 Plus it is so easy to apply.
 Love it!

 6. Next I assembled it.
-I wanted my shelf 7” from the top so I cut some scrap 2 x 4 pieces that size to give me spacers.
+I wanted my shelf 7″ from the top so I cut some scrap 2 x 4 pieces that size to give me spacers.
 I found it easier to screw it in place with those.
 It uplifted the beauty of the living room.
 You need to plan it according to the home design.

 8. To add the corner brace detail I set it in place and then pre-drilled tiny holes in the edges.
 Then I actually used upholstery tacks instead of screws because I liked the look.
 I pounded those in with a hammer.